-Rumble treats assets as unique network entities from the perspective of the system running the agent.
+Rumble treats assets as unique network entities from the perspective of the system running the explorer.
 An asset may have multiple IP addresses, MAC addresses, and hostnames and it may move around the network as these attributes are updated.
 Rumble tries hard to follow assets by correlating new scan data with the existing inventory, using multiple attributes.

 An asset is always associated with a single site.
 If the same system happens to be covered by multiple sites, these will be treated as different assets, and will only be correlated against assets within their respective site.
 This separation by site allows the same network to be scanned from multiple perspectives and compared in a single view within the organization.